OpenEvalProject/evals/manuscripts/elife-70905/v3/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/70905/elife-70905-fig7-v3.jpg)

 **Figure 7.:** (A) Relative levels of NAD+ in extracts of HEK 293T cells 24 hr after transfection with expression constructs for WT, E642A, Δ229–235 or Δ229–235/E642A SARM1, as per Figure 2.
 Means ± SEM with individual data points (n = 4) are plotted. *p < 0.05, **p < 0.01, ***p < 0.001 and ns (not significant) = p > 0.05, one-way ANOVA with Tukey’s correction (after log transformation).
 Only relevant comparisons are shown.
 (B) Representative immunoblots of extracts as described in part A. Blots were probed as in Figure 2D.
 Molecular weight markers (kDa) are shown on the right of each panel.
 (C) Numbers of DsRed-positive neurons 24 hr after microinjection with expression constructs for Δ229–235 SARM1 or Δ229–235/E642A SARM1 and DsRed (at 2.5 ng/µl and 40 ng/µl in the injection mix, respectively), with or without supplementation of the culture medium with 2 mM NR at the time of injection.
 Equal numbers of neurons were injected.
 Means ± SEM with individual data points (n = 4) are plotted. **p < 0.01, ***p < 0.001 and ns = p > 0.05, one-way ANOVA with Tukey’s correction.
 Only relevant comparisons are shown.
 (D) Time course of survival of DsRed-positive neurons injected as in part C and maintained in medium containing NR prior to removal of NR and addition of 100 nM FK866 24 hr after injection (corresponding to time 0 on the graphs).
 Survival of injected neurons was assessed as described in Figure 5D and is expressed as a percentage of those present at time 0.
-Means ± SEM (n = 4) are plotted. ***p < 0.001, two-way ANOVA with Šidák’s correction.Figure 7—source data 1.Figure 7.
+Means ± SEM (n = 4) are plotted. ***p < 0.001, two-way ANOVA with Šidák’s correction.

-## Evidence for enrichment of strong GoF SARM1 variants in ALS, HSP and other motor nerve disorder patients
+### Evidence for enrichment of strong GoF SARM1 variants in ALS, HSP and other motor nerve disorder patients

 Among the total of 23 SARM1 ARM domain and other N-terminal coding variants seen in patients and controls in the Project MinE DF1 and Answer ALS databases, we have identified a group of seven of the exclusively patient-associated variants – L223P, Δ229–235, Δ249–252, R267W, V331E, E340K and T385A SARM1 – as having very strong constitutive NADase GoF, with each being 10–20 times more active than WT SARM1.
 No other variants came close to this level, although V112I (in a patient) and V88M and A210V (in controls) showed more modest increases in constitutive activity to 1.7–2.2 times that of WT SARM1.
 Therefore, within these datasets, strong NADase GoF SARM1 alleles are only seen in patients and never in controls.
 This is consistent with our hypothesis that strong SARM1 NADase GoF is a risk factor for ALS.